Ioanardelean/PanicControl/Wiki.md

 ## Features
+- **Authentification**

+ Create a account with email addres and passphrase
-- Create authentification
+- **Monitoring tool**

-> log in/out sing in
-- Create a backup project with name, description and url
+ Create a uptime check for a website with name, description and url
-> edit, delete
-- Insert DNS informations
+- **Participants**

-> edit, delete
-- Insert the email address of watcher(from) to email list or single email.
+ Insert the email address of watcher(from) to email list.
-> ping the test watcher to 30 seconds or less
+- **Alerting**

-- Create template email
+ Create alerting email with customed template
-> choose, upload, create template
+- **Client Notifications**

-- create a list of principals user
+ Create a list of principals customers
-> choose, upload, create template
-- Create backup Page
-> choose, upload, create template
+- **Monitoring Dashboard**

-- Displayng monitorig dashboard and Protocol file
+ Displayng monitorig dashboard with a chart over a year
-> monitoring chart about the incidents in the last year
-> upload, create a protocole Panic
+- **Monotorized websites**

-- Displayng the list of project on account
+ Displayng the list of site on account
-> avaible and unavaible button
-- Displayng about section
-> contact info